-These falls are in a forest preserve in the upper Beaver Valley, just east of Flesherton and close to Eugenia Falls.
-They are a smaller waterfall, wild and unspoiled by human intervention that is not as well known as some of the falls in our area, but are easy to access and in a beautiful setting.
-From the Boyne River they plunge over 7 meters to the river basin below, and are classified as a plunge waterfall, but there is no obvious weaker base rock, instead there is similar rock from top to bottom.
+Hogg’s Falls is in a forest preserve in the upper Beaver Valley, just east of Flesherton and close to Eugenia Falls.
+They are a smaller waterfall, wild and unspoiled by human intervention that is not as well known as some of the falls in our area but is easy to access and in a beautiful setting.
+From the Boyne River, they plunge over 7 meters to the river basin below and are classified as a plunge waterfall, but there is no obvious weaker base rock, instead, there is a similar rock from top to bottom.
 You will not see any platforms, fences or signs but there are several spots to take your photographs from.

-To reach the falls from Flesherton, turn west off of Hwy.10 onto Grey Rd 4 for about 1.6 km., then left a East Back Line and right on Lower Valley Rd.
-Soon you will see parking on the left hand side.
+To reach Hogg’s Falls from Flesherton, turn west off of Hwy.10 onto Grey Rd 4 for about 1.6 km., then left an East Back Line and right on Lower Valley Rd.
+Soon you will see parking on the left-hand side.
 The falls are just a short walk through the woods, you can hear the water plunging over the rocks into the basin, and see the remains of the old sawmill.
 The best time to photograph the falls is in the morning or late afternoon in order to avoid harsh lighting conditions.